 The first step to overcoming a Hydrocodone addiction is getting through the withdrawal period.
 There are inpatient rehabs across the country that offer medical detox.
 Those with a mild addiction to Hydrocodone may choose outpatient detox.
 This detox option allows people to get medications and checkups outside of a rehab center.

-After detox, ongoing treatments can help former addicts build new life skills and learn to cope in a healthy way.
-Get in touch with a treatment provider to discuss available hydrocodone addiction options today.
+After detox, ongoing treatments can help people build new life skills and learn to cope in a healthy way.
+Contact a treatment provider to discuss available treatment options today.